-All of a sudden, planes fly over and drop papers that announced the end of the war, and, instantly, everything changes.
+All of a sudden, planes fly over and drop papers that announce the end of the war, and, instantly, everything changes.
 The prisoners jump around in celebration, hugging each other.
 Nothing has changed in the camp.
 They haven’t been rescued yet.
 They are still stuck in a remote place.
-Yet everything changes because rescue was just around the corner.
+Yet everything changes because rescue is just around the corner.

-What if we lived like rescue was just around the corner?
+What if we lived like rescue is just around the corner?
 Even though our daily circumstances are sometimes difficult, the Bible says that we can know the end of our story.